isomerpages/nlb-curiocity/_jurong/Jurong New Town.md

 https://www.nas.gov.sg/archivesonline/photographs/record-details/ef38f1db-1161-11e3-83d5-0050568939ad

-Besides offering bigger housing choices, JTC also supplemented them with landscaping as well as amenities such as Community Centres and playgrounds.
+Besides offering bigger housing choices, JTC also supplemented them with amenities such as Community Centres and playgrounds.

 https://www.nas.gov.sg/archivesonline/photographs/record-details/04116d41-1162-11e3-83d5-0050568939ad

-Shops and stadiums
+Shops

 By 1982, the responsibility for the residential aspect of Jurong was returned to the HDB.
 By 1969, the resident population of Jurong stood at about 16,000, living in flats and shophouses built by the Housing & Development Board (HDB) in Taman Jurong.